Related News & Articles

 Hopefully the value of preventing the importation of counterfeit goods is self-evident!

-The risks of the sale of infringing goods is many fold.
+The risks of the sale of infringing goods are many folds.
 As well as lost sales your brand could suffer harm by the sale of inferior products.
 Depending on your goods there could be safety issues.
 If the product is faulty you may find yourself dealing with a customer complaint and an expectation or demand to replace the goods.
 In that case, you are facing the costs of making good on a sale you did not make in the first time to protect your company's or brand's reputation.

 None of these scenarios are ones in which reputable brands will want to find themselves.Contact Elena or David if you have any queries about border protection notices or wish to file them with Customs Service.